rizkiarm/grid-universe/docs/guides/gym_env.md

     - Avoid non-deterministic policies during tests, or seed the policy RNG.

-- Gymnasium’s reset(seed=...) param: The current env ignores the reset call’s seed and uses the constructor’s seed forwarded to the generator.
-If you need per-episode seeding, set it on construction time or implement a custom initial_state_fn that reads a seed passed via options and propagate it in reset.
+- Gymnasium’s `reset(seed=...)` param: The current env ignores the reset call’s seed and uses the constructor’s seed forwarded to the generator.
+If you need per-episode seeding, set it on construction time or implement a custom `initial_state_fn` that reads a seed passed via `options` and propagate it in `reset`.

 ## Using custom generators and renderers

-- Custom initial_state_fn:
+- Custom `initial_state_fn`:

-    - Provide a function that returns a grid_universe.state.State, and pass it as initial_state_fn.
+    - Provide a function that returns a `grid_universe.state.State`, and pass it as `initial_state_fn`.

     - All extra kwargs are forwarded to that function.